luisduenas/gatsby-blog/content/blog/20190108_introduction-to-vs-code-part-i/index.md

 This are the numbers in the GitHub at the moment of writing this:
-![VSCode Status in Github](/vscode-github-status.PNG "VSCode Status in Github") As you can see, it's very popular.:blue_heart:
+![VSCode Status in Github](/vscode-github-status.PNG "VSCode Status in Github")

-Well, enought advertising, let's get to the point.

 ## What makes VS Code so popular?